-If the DBS check reveals any matching information against the DBS barred list(s) or any criminal conviction which precludes them from working with children the applicant is deemed non appointable.
-In this circumstance, we would notify the Local Authority Designated Officer in line with the local multiagency procedures.
+If the DBS check reveals any matching information against the DBS barred list(s) or any criminal conviction which precludes them from working with children and/or adults1 the applicant is deemed non appointable.
+In this circumstance, we would notify the Local Authority Designated Officer in line with the local multi-agency procedures.